bdavidxyz/chirpy/_drafts/2024-02-05-why-is-rails-not-more-popular.md

 So it also means less Rails.
 Alas.

 ## Not that bad, after all

-On a French job board that I particularly enjoy, there are currently 78 jobs with the keyword "Ruby", and 747 with the keyword "JavaScript" - one tenth of the gigantosaurus JS is already a big thing.
+On a French job board that I particularly enjoy, there are currently 78 jobs with the keyword "Ruby", and 747 with the keyword "JavaScript" - one tenth of the giganotosaurus JS is already a big thing.

-But where I really worry about the lack of opened junior position, as well as the few interest by new startups to start anything with Rails.
+But where I really worry about the lack of open junior positions, as well as the few interest by new startups to start anything with Rails.

 So I'm not sure the future is bright.